Food for Diabetes: A Complete Guide for Patients

 What Our Endocrinologist Says

 Consistency matters more than perfection.
-Patients who maintain regular meal patterns and consistent carbohydrate intake achieve better glucose control than those following overly restrictive diets they cannot sustain.
+Patients who maintain regular meal patterns and consistent carbohydrate intake achieve better glucose control than those following overly restrictive diets that they cannot sustain.
 Focus on gradual, sustainable changes rather than dramatic overhauls.

 Putting This Into Practice